-The Office of Admissions ensures that qualified students are selected for matriculation to the Doctor of Osteopathic Medicine Program at Campbell University.
+The Office of Admissions ensures qualified students are selected for matriculation to the Doctor of Osteopathic Medicine Program at Campbell University.

-CUSOM is committed to selecting applicants who will be an asset to the profession of osteopathic medicine.
-The goals of the admissions process are to:
+CUSOM is committed to selecting applicants who meet our missions and aligns with our values and who are an asset to the profession of osteopathic medicine.
+When reviewing applications the goals of the Office of Admissions is to evaluate